The Chicken Who Saved Us:

 In The Chicken Who Saved Us, Adams invites readers to share in the silly antics between her son and Frightful, while honestly recounting the trials of raising a critically ill child.
 She paints a vivid picture of the fracturing of relationships under such strain, while honoring the delicate balance of love, and the search for grace.
 She meets her readers at the place where fear intersects faith—a place where a person can choose to view the mysteries of this life as tragedy or triumph.

-“I wrote this book because I wanted people to know they are not alone,” she says.
+“I wanted people to know they are not alone,” she says.
 “As those many months in and out of the hospital became years, it was the people who shared their stories and lives with us who carried us through the darkest times.
 They became the hands and feet of God.”

 Adams takes readers on a heartfelt journey through autism and chronic illness, while navigating the complex landscape of modern medicine and genetics.
 Readers will venture to places where chickens talk, superheroes come alive, and a boy on the brink of death finds the courage to survive.